hearmeneigh/dataset-rising/README.md

 > This section requires a running MongoDB database, which you can start with `dr-db-up` command.

 When you're confident that the selectors are producing the right kind of samples, it's time to select the posts for building a dataset.
-Use `dr-pick` to select posts from the database and store them in a JSONL file.
+Use `dr-select` to select posts from the database and store them in a JSONL file.

 ```bash
 cd <dataset-rising>/database